HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 - **Observation good-time-intervals (GTI) file** - Contains base GTIs for the observation; used to exclude times when the spacecraft was slewing, or its attitude was inconsistent with that required to observe the target.
 - **Filter file (MKF)** - The base filters used to exclude times when the instruments or spacecraft were not operating normally.
 - **Extended housekeeping (EHK) file** - Contains extra information about the observation derived from attitude and orbit files, used to screen events.
 Much of the data relates to attitude, the South Atlantic Anomaly (SAA), and cut-off rigidity (COR).
-- **Xtend housekeeping (HK) file** - An instrument-specific housekeeping file that summarises the electrical and thermal state of Xtend in small time steps throughout the observation.
+- **Xtend housekeeping (HK) file** - An instrument-specific housekeeping file that summarizes the electrical and thermal state of Xtend in small time steps throughout the observation.

 ```{code-cell} python
 # File containing XRISM pointing information